Engineering Materials 2 An Introduction to

 14. Production, forming and joining of metals 143

-processing routes for metals; casting; plastic working; control of grain
+processing routes for metals; casting; plastic working;

 size; machining; joining; surface engineering